hakehardware/hakehardware.github.io/docs/guides/linux/node-exporter.md

 Take note of the IP address.
 This is the gateway of the monitoring network we set up in the Grafana guide.
 In order for node_exporter to reach Prometheus the gateway of the Docker network that Prometheus is on must be used.

 If you have a different network gateway for Prometheus, you will need to change it.
 Once the config is updated, restart the Prometheus docker container so the changes take effect.
+If you are adding a node_exporter job running on another PC, you will use the IP address of the other PC as the target.

 You can be sure the node_exporter target was loaded by checking the web frontend for Prometheus.
 Click the "Status" menu item in the navbar and then the "Targets" menu item to see all connected targets